lionslair/laradock-local/DOCUMENTATION/content/documentation/index.md

 1 - Enter the MySQL container: `docker-compose exec mysql bash`.

-2 - Enter mysql: `mysql -uroot -proot` for non root access use `mysql -udefault -psecret`.
+2 - Enter mysql: `mysql -uroot -proot` for non root access use `mysql -uhomestead -psecret`.

 3 - See all users: `SELECT User FROM mysql.user;`